d0leh/OpenData/README.md

 Set maximum number of events to -1 to run all the events in each root file In the example, DYJetsToLL.txt contains a list of root files in the format of "root://eospublic.cern.ch//eos/opendata/"

+If you get an error saying "Permisson denied", type "chmod 777 calculateXSectionAndFilterEfficiency.sh" to give the permission to the .sh file first and then rerun the above command.

 If we already have .log files, we can run "python output_to_numpy.py" by itself to get the numpy arrays, but the name of the .log file should have the format of xsec_<dataset_name>.log

 ### To use the outputs: